Herbalism 101 | Herbal Indications A-C

 Catnip (Nepata cataria)

-For centuries catnip has been used in European folk medicine to treat fevers and colic.
-Today she is used as a gentle herbal ally for anxiety and sleep formulas.
+For centuries, catnip has been used in European folk medicine to treat fevers and colic.
+Today, it is used as a gentle herbal ally for anxiety and sleep formulas.

 Chamomile (Matricaria chamomilla)

 Chamomile restores balance to the nervous system when we are feeling anxious or unsettled.
 This healing herb contains a bioflavonoid compound called apigenin that binds to the same receptors as some anxiety medications.
-The plant extracts found in chamomile act on the brain to calm GABA signals; over time chamomile calms the nervous system, and has even been studied for its potential to increase secretion, dopamine, and noradrenaline uplifting a low mood.
+The plant extracts found in chamomile act on the brain to calm GABA signals; over time, chamomile calms the nervous system, an

 Aphrodisiac